aguidis/alyra-voting-dapp/README.md

-# Défi #3 - Voting Dapp
+# Challenge #3 - Voting Dapp

-Cette Dapp a pour but de faciliter l'intération avec le smart contract responsable du bon déroulement du vote.
+This Dapp aims to facilitate the integration with the smart contract responsible for the smooth running of the vote.

-## Rappels du vote
+## Voting reminders

-- Le vote n'est pas secret
+- The vote is not secret
-- Chaque électeur peut voir les votes des autres
+- Each voter can see the votes of others
-- Le gagnant est déterminé à la majorité simple
+- The winner is determined by a simple majority
-- La proposition qui obtient le plus de voix l'emporte
+- The proposal with the most votes wins

-## Stack Back
+## Back Stack

-- Ethereum in memory blockchain (Ganache Version 2.5.4 (GUI or CLI) + Deployment on Ropsten test network
+- Ethereum in-memory blockchain (Ganache Version 2.5.4 (GUI or CLI) + Deployment on the Ropsten test network
 - Truffle v5.4.18 (core: 5.4.18)
 - Solidity v0.8.10 (solc-js)
 - Node v15.5.0